Our Relationships with Money & Affluenza

 “We all have relationships with money, healthy or unhealthy, whether we know it or not” – Dr. Lami

 Our relationship with money, wealth, fame or success is a complicated one.
-We make the mistake of thinking that the cause of our unhappiness is not getting or having what we want – specifically the things that money can buy.
+We make the mistake of thinking that because we have almost everything money can buy, we should be sheltered from uncomfortable feelings, or hoping that our children will be grateful, appreciative and will know how to responsibly deal with their financial status.
+Some of us may be thinking quite the opposite – that the cause of our unhappiness is not getting or having what we want.

 All around the world, more and more people across all socio-economic levels buy into the “virus” that money solves most – or even all – problems.
 This ubiquitous fallacy has created a collective social denial of money-related difficulties in today’s societies.
 These fallacies, in return, have created various feelings that people develop when they experience unbalanced relationship with money, some of them can be described as:

 - More is never satisfying

 - Giving meaning to money rather than meaning to life

 - Using money as a tool to control others